David-Ef/salient360Toolbox/README.md

 ### [Polar plot generator](extra/Polar_plots_generator)

 This is the script I use in my papers to generate polar plots of saccade angle data.
-It takes a simple csv file as input with, per line, amplitude and angle.
+It takes a simple csv file as input with, per line: amplitude and angle.

 <img src="/extra/Polar_plots_generator/example.png" alt="polar plot output example" width="200"/>